chandlerc/blog/content/slides/2026-memory-safety-deep-1/3_ownership.md

 - Having a single owner for objects allows us to put all the enforcement of invariants into the implementation of owning types.
-- Supporting multiple mutable pointers allows us to represent shared ownership, at least as far as the safety model is concerned.

 {{% /note %}}